ElsaTam/Obsidian-Stuff/snippets/note-accent-colors/README.md

 Download the `note-accent-colors.css` file and add it to your snippets.
 Please reffer to the [Obsidian documentation](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) to see how to install a css snippet.

+# Usage

+Add one of the following css class to the property of a note:
+- note-acent-1
+- note-acent-2
+- note-acent-3
+- note-acent-4
+- note-acent-5
+- note-acent-6

 # Screenshots with default colors (default obisidian theme)

 ![note-accent-1](screenshots/note-accent-1.jpg)